International-Data-Spaces-Association/IDS-RAM_4_0/documentation/1_Introduction/1_1_Goals_of_the_International_Data_Spaces.md

     is transferred to a trusted party.
 This approach requires a comprehensive description of each data source and the value and usability of data for other companies, combined with the ability to integrate domain-specific data vocabularies.
-In addition, metadata brokers in the ecosystem provide services for real-time data search.
+In addition, Metadata Brokers in the ecosystem provide services for real-time data search.

 - **Standardized interoperability**: The International Data Spaces